Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 Purpose and Objective:
 For this system to be effective, the product needs to meet the minimum viable product.
 This means that the system needs to be able to import a rocket from OpenRocket and then run multiple simulations with a variety of parameters.
 To measure how effective the system is, it can be tested with a range of Rocket types from OpenRocket to ensure that it can be effective with a range of rocket types.
 It is hard to measure the effectiveness, so the best idea is to test it with a range to make sure that it will work effectively for the user.

+For the system to be efficient, the system needs to be able to complete the minimum viable product and any extensions in a reasonable time.
+This is means that user will be able to get the output within a reasonable time.
+This is also very hard to measure but the best way is to test it repeatively with a range of inputs so that the system will be able to function for all the user's needs.

 ### 3.4 Performance requirements

 See 9.5.13. for most systems this will be around one page.
 Hardware projects also see section 9.4.6.